-- 1. PARTICIPATION: Participating in classroom activities is the largest chunk of your grade.
-Throw yourself in, concentrate, and you will not only do well, you will enjoy it. - 2.
-Performance Analysis Paper: You will be required to attend a performance of a play and critically analyze it, not just as a member of the general audience, but as a performance "insider."
+- 1. Performance Analysis Paper: You will be required to attend a performance of a play and critically analyze it, not just as a member of the general audience, but as a performance "insider."
 The specific guidelines for this assignment will be handed out by your instructor.
-If you wish to avoid writing this paper you may avail yourself of the Service-Learning Option instead (see below). - 3.
-The Song: Once and once only, you will be required to sing for your supper.
-You must memorize a song of 30 seconds to 1 minute in length and sing it for us without accompaniment.
+If you wish to avoid writing this paper you may avail yourself of the Service-Learning Option instead (see below).
+You will still have to see the play. - The Song: Once and once only, you will be required to sing for your supper.
+You must memorize a song of 2-3 minutes in length and sing it for us without accompaniment.
 American Idol, here you come!
 Fear not!
 You will not be evaluated on your voice or musical ability only on your stage presence, commitment and ability to "let it all go!"
-Just pretend you are in the shower. - 4.
+Just pretend you are in the shower. - 3.
 The Movement Assignment: You will be assigned a small individual pantomime in which you must show us a character and a slice of their life.
 This assignment will be evaluated on your ability to use your posture, gesture, body language, expressions, and actions to tell us as much as possible about your character and their situation.
-Further instructions to come.

-5. The Bus Stop: In pairs, you will perform a short (2-3 minute) scene about two distinct and interesting characters at a bus stop.
+Further instructions to come. - 4.
+Fictional Character Scene: In pairs, you will perform a short (2-3 minute) scene inspired by a favorite fictional character.
+The characters must be distinct, interesting, and not an imitation of a film star's version.
 This will be created and rehearsed through improvisation.